mattfysh/testr.js/README.md

 ### Setup

-Include the requirejs script before testr.js, and be sure to have a valid `data-main` attribute that points to your application's top-level require call.
-Once all source code has been loaded, testr.js will automatically attempt to load all spec and external stub files.
+Include the requirejs script before testr.js, and do not pre-define `require`, or use the `data-main` attribute. testr.js will monkey-patch the `require` and `define` methods, and enable your module definitions to be captured.
+Once all source code has been loaded, testr.js can be configured to attempt an automatic load of all spec and external stub files.
 These will use an identical path, with a configurable base url.
 For example:

 > **Source**: /src/path/to/module.js
 > **Spec**: /spec/path/to/module.spec.js